 Those pesky vertical lines over the lips and around the mouth – also known as a smoker’s pucker or cigarette lips – are formed by the repetitive movement of smoking cigarettes.

 When we are young, our skin is able to bounce back easily from repetitive expressions like squinting, smiling, frowning, or smoking a cigarette.
-This is all thanks to collagen and elastin, the proteins responsible for our skin’s elasticity which are in plentiful supply in our twenties and thirties.
+This is all thanks to collagen and elastin, the proteins responsible for our skin’s strength and elasticity which are in plentiful supply in our twenties and thirties.
 But when we pass the age of 20, our bodies produce 1% less of these proteins each year, and our skin gradually loses its flexibility.
-Learn more about the skin losing elasticity by RenewSkin Inc. 1
+Learn more about the skin losing elasticity from RenewSkin Inc. 1

 This is why we all develop fine lines and wrinkles as we age, but it is particularly pertinent for smokers, who will be prone to extra formations of wrinkles thanks to the consistent pursing of the lips around a cigarette.

 4. Wrinkles & Sagging Skin

 Among the many negative impacts of the 4000 nasty chemicals in cigarette smoke (like hair thinning and cancer), perhaps the worst for your skin is their attack on your collagen and elastin.

 If you smoke, not only will you produce less collagen and elastin as you age, you will also suffer the effects of cigarette smoke’s attack on your skin’s structural fibers.